 - Re-enable LastPass now and check if the issue persists.

-These lines involve the exact to-dos you need to complete in order to fix LastPass installation problems on Chrome.
-For further help with this, use the comment section found below.
+So these are the exact steps to complete in order to fix LastPass installation problems on Chrome.
+For further help with this, use the comments section found below.